Does the NCEA itself prepare ESIA and SEA reports for projects, plans, programmes or policies?

 Does the NCEA carry out independent reviews for all ESIAs and SEAs?

-No. The size of our workforce is insufficient to advice on ToRs for all ESIAs and SEAs or review the subsequent reports.
+No. The size of our workforce is insufficient to advice on scoping for all ESIAs and SEAs or review the subsequent reports.
 Aside from our limited capacity, we do not want to take on the role of local EA authorities.
 Our assistance is limited to review ESIAs of controversial and complex projects.
 For SEA, the scope is mainly on regional plans and programmes and on sector strategies, for example national oil & gas development plans.

 Does the NCEA prepare ESIA laws and regulations?